RoyalHighgrass/QVM-Manager/README.md

 ## Configuration

-The hypervisor can be configured using command-line application interface.
+The hypervisor VM specifications can easily be configured using command-line application interface, and templating can only be implemented via the QVM graphical user interface.
 Some key configuration areas include:

 - Memory allocation
 - CPU cores used
 - Network interfaces
+- Display drivers
 - Audio interfaces
 - KVM & VGA intergration
+- Virtual hardware
 - Storage devices
+- Shared memory
 - Host keyboard sharing

 ## Contributing